Private Historical Kanchanaburi Highlights Day Trip from Bangkok

 Offered in: English

-Enjoy a full-day trip to Kanchanaburi, located west of Bangkok, where you’ll explore the iconic River Kwai and its famous bridge, steeped in history and significance.
-Delve into the past with guided visits to the Thailand-Burma Railway Center, an interactive museum offering a comprehensive look at the railway’s history, and the War Cemetery, a serene and moving tribute to the Allied POWs who lost their lives during the construction of the Death Railway.
-Midday, savor a delicious lunch at a renowned riverside restaurant in Kanchanaburi, where you can relax and take in the tranquil views of the River Kwai.
-Later, embark on a scenic long-tailed boat ride, gliding along the river to the River Kwai Bridge, a breathtaking spot that combines natural beauty with historical reflection.
+Enjoy a full-day trip to Kanchanaburi, located west of Bangkok, where you’ll enjoy the iconic River Kwai and its famous bridge, steeped in history and significance.
+Visit the famous River Kwai Bridge and learn its powerful story, then explore the Thailand-Burma Railway Center, an engaging museum that brings the history of the Death Railway to life.
+Pay your respects at the War Cemetery, a peaceful memorial honoring the Allied POWs who lost their lives during its construction.
+At midday, enjoy a relaxing lunch at a well-known riverside restaurant with beautiful views of the River Kwai.
+In the afternoon, take a scenic long-tail boat ride along the river, passing lush landscapes and returning to the iconic bridge from the water.
 This enriching journey offers a perfect blend of history, culture, and picturesque landscapes.
+Book this full-day trip to Kanchanaburi tour, where you’ll explore history and natural beauty come together!

 What's Included